barbaracalderon/notes-on-javascript/10_DOM.md

     console.log('A key was pressed.')
 })
 ```
 But we don't want this.
-We want to fire a reaction, which is to close Modal, only when we press the ESC key.
+We want to fire a reaction only when we press the ESC key.
+The reaction is to close it.

 ```javascript
 document.addEventListener('keydown', function (e) {